 Exemptions of SELT requirement

 Students from the following countries are exempt from the SELT requirement for their visa as they are nationals of majority English speaking countries:

 Antigua and Barbuda, Australia, The Bahamas, Barbados, Belize, Canada, Dominica, Grenada, Guyana, Jamaica, New Zealand, St Kitts and Nevis, St Lucia, St Vincent and the Grenadines, Trinidad and Tobago, and the United States of America.

-Students who have successfully completed a course as a Tier 4 (Child) student, that lasted at least 6 months and ended within two years of the date the sponsor assigned the CAS are also exempt.
+Students who have successfully completed a course as a Tier 4 (Child) or Child Student, that lasted at least 6 months and ended within two years of the date the sponsor assigned the CAS are also exempt.

-Students who are under 18 and who are applying for a Tier 4 (Child) visa do not need to take a Secure English Language Test (SELT) to prove their English level.
+Students who are under 18 and who are applying for a Child Student visa do not need to take a Secure English Language Test (SELT) to prove their English level.
 However, we still need to show that we are confident that the student’s proficiency meets the level required to successfully pass our course.
 We will do this by:

 * Assessing high school qualifications (such as the grade in English)

 * Invite them to undertake a SKYPE interview with the College or asking them to sit our own English test at a secure location such as the British Council.